New Hampshire Waterfalls

 Beside Carter Notch Road off Route 16A near the center of Jackson Village.
-Roadside falls are popular for swimming, picnics, sunbathing and weddings.
-The fall are created by the Wildcat River – the first federally designated “Wild and Scenic River” in New Hampshire.
+Roadside falls are popular for swimming, picnics, sunbathing, and weddings.
+The falls are created by the Wildcat River – the first federally designated “Wild and Scenic River” in New Hampshire.

 LOWER FALLS, ROCKY GORGE and SABBADAY FALLS

 On the Kancamagus Highway 7 miles west of Conway and more.
 A busy spot on a hot summer day.
 Sabbady Falls is located 3.5 miles west of the junction of Bear Notch Road and the Kancamagus Highway.
 25 foot falls an easy .3 mile hike in.